-In episode five of The Senior Soup Podcast, Stein Sperling Associate Attorney Sarah Broder speaks to Raquel and Ryan about the necessity of Maryland estate planning, trusts, and probate law.
+In episode five of The Senior Soup Podcast, Stein Sperling Attorney Sarah Broder speaks to Raquel Micit and Ryan Miner about the necessity of Maryland estate planning, trusts, and probate law.

 Ask yourself this question: If God forbid, you were to die tomorrow, are your affairs in order?